Last Updated: July 15, 2025

 Other TV and Film Appearances

 From 1983 to 1990, Thicke co-hosted Walt Disney World's "A Very Merry Christmas Parade" with Joan Lunden.
 He was succeeded by Regis Philbin.
 From 1987 to 1988, Alan hosted the Crystal Light National Aerobic Championship.
-In 1988, Thicke replaced Bob Barker as a host of the Miss USA Pageant and the Miss University Pageant.
-In 1990, he was replaced by Dick Clark as the most of the Miss USA Pageant.
+In 1988, Thicke replaced Bob Barker as the host of the Miss USA Pageant and the Miss University Pageant.
+In 1990, he was replaced by Dick Clark as the host of the Miss USA Pageant.

 Alan continued to host a wide range of TV events, including the SCTV special "Opening of SkyDome" in Toronto.
 In 1992, he made a cameo as himself in the pilot episode of the sitcom "Hangin' with Mr. Cooper."
 In the early 2000s, Thicke hosted "The All-New 3's a Crowd" on the Game Show Network.
 He appeared on the American TV series "Hope & Gloria," which ran for 35 episodes, and he played the lead role in the "Not Quite Human" Canadian trilogy of made-for-TV movies.
 In 2006, Alan hosted "Celebrity Cooking Showdown" on NBC.
 That same year, he made appearances as a talk show host on several episodes of the soap opera "The Bold and the Beautiful."
 In 2007 and 2008, he appeared in "Alpha Dog" and "JPod."
 He also had a cameo on "How I Met Your Mother" and guest-starred as himself in a few other episodes over the show's run.

-In 2009, Thicke appeared on Adult Swim's "Time and Eric Awesome Show, Great Job," the web series "Star-ving," the film "The Goods: Live Hard, Sell Hard," and "Attack of the Show," and he also appeared in the season six finale of "Just Shoot Me."
-In 2010, he guest-starred on "Tosh.0."
-Later that year, he was a celebrity contestant on "Don't Forget the Lyrics."
 In March 2013, Alan took part in ABC's "Celebrity Wife Swap," on which he swapped wives with comedian Gilbert Gottfried.
 In 2013, Thicke was inducted into Canada's Walk of Fame, and he was also part of a quasi-reality TV show called "Usually Thicke" that aired on the TV Guide Network.
 In 2014 and 2015, Alan hosted a traveling dance show called "Dancing Pros Live," which toured the United States.
 In 2016, he appeared as himself in the very first episode of NBC's "This Is Us."

-Personal Life
+Personal Life & Philanthropy

 Death